eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

   </a>
 </div>
 <div class="caption mt-2">
-  The actual sample ballot for the 2026 gubernatorial primary, showing all 61 candidates for Governor and the "vote for only one" restriction.
+  The actual sample ballot for the 2026 gubernatorial primary, showing all 61 candidates for Governor.
 Thank you to <a href="https://electowiki.org/wiki/File:CAGovernorOpenPrimaryBallot2026.jpg">Rob Lanphier for the image</a>.
 </div>

 My concern is that an automatic runoff has a "garbage in, garbage out" problem: if the data collected from voters is poor, then the automatic runoff has no way to correct for that.
 In a delayed runoff, voters have a chance to familiarize themselves with the candidates in the narrowed field, and can make a more informed choice.